Advertiser Disclosure

 Cell Phone Protection

-Cell phone protection is a valuable benefit that is becoming more frequent on credit cards.
-You’ll need to pay your monthly cell phone bill with the applicable card and be aware that financed phones, rented phones, and borrowed phones may not normally be covered.
+Cell phone protection is a valuable benefit that is increasingly common on credit cards.
+You need to pay your monthly cell phone bill with the applicable card, and be aware that phones financed, rented, or borrowed may not be covered.
+Coverage typically includes accidental damage and theft.

-Coverage can range in value from $600 to $1,600 with some cards allowing you to file more than 1 claim per year.
+Coverage can range from $600 to $1,600 per claim, and some cards allow you to file more than 1 claim per year.
 Deductibles and other conditions may apply.

 SCROLL FOR MORE